Skip to main content

 Geology

-The Curonian Spit is a unique 98-kilometer sandy peninsula formed by wave and wind action over thousands of years.
-Its distinctive landscape features Europe's highest drifting sand dunes, reaching heights of up to 60 meters.
+The Curonian Spit is a 98-kilometer sandy peninsula formed by wave and wind action over thousands of years.
+[1] Its distinctive landscape features some of Europe's highest drifting sand dunes, with the largest reaching heights of up to 60 metres, averaging 35 metres across the spit.
 The spit's geology is characterized by a complex system of protective foredunes along the Baltic coast, vast moving dunes in the central areas, and stabilized ancient parabolic dunes.
 This dynamic geological formation continues to evolve through natural processes of erosion and accumulation.

 Climate And Weather